slipx06/sunsynk-power-flow-card/docs/configuration.md

 ### Battery

-Note that the card will always display battery power and battery current as a positive number regardless of your sensor value.
+To display battery power and current as absolute values set `show_absolute: true`.
+This is set to false by default and will return your sensor value.
 The animated dot will change direction depending on the charging or discharging state.
 The `invert_power` attribute can be used to reverse direction if needed by your sensor.

 | Attribute | Requirement |Default | Description |
 | --- | --- | --- |--- |